Sorry, you need to enable JavaScript to visit this website.

 • alternative ways to influence – what other ways are there for young people to influence their community?

-• an overview of young people's democratic rights.
+• young people's democratic rights.